The Corporate Tax Planning Law Review: Luxembourg

 iv Other tax measures

 Since the end of the 2019 financial year, advance tax confirmations (ATCs) granted by the Luxembourg tax authorities before 1 January 2015 (i.e., under the administrative procedure in force until 31 December 2014) are no longer binding.
 Taxpayers that are concerned by this measure will be able to introduce a new request in compliance with the current administrative procedure.
 With respect to taxpayers that have a diverging financial year end (i.e., those taxpayers that have a financial year end diverging from the calendar year end), the tax authorities allow an ATC request to be filed before the closing date of their 2020 financial year end.
 However, a new request will only be successful if the transactions will not have produced their full effect at the time of expiry of the ATC.

 Investment tax credits

-Since 1 January 2018, a new intellectual property box regime (the IP Box Regime) following the modified nexus approach (as proposed by the Base Erosion and Profit Sharing (BEPS) Action 5) is in force.
+Since 1 January 2018, a new intellectual property box regime (the IP Box Regime) following the modified nexus approach (as proposed under the Base Erosion and Profit Sharing (BEPS) Action 5) is in force.
 Eligible IP assets are mainly limited to patents, software protected by copyright under national or international provisions in force and utility models.
 IP assets of a commercial nature are excluded.
-Taxpayers that carry out an economic activity in Luxembourg, including certain PEs, are entitled to the IP Box Regime (80 per cent exemption from CIT and MBT) according to a nexus approach on the net income from the eligible IP asset.
+Taxpayers that carry out an economic activity in Luxembourg, including certain PEs, are entitled to use the IP Box Regime (80 per cent exemption from CIT and MBT) according to a nexus approach on the net income from the eligible IP asset.
 Eligible IP assets are 100 per cent exempt from NWT.

 International developments and local responses